facebookresearch/demucs/docs/windows.md

 ## Potential errors

 If you have an error saying that `mkl_intel_thread.dll` cannot be found, you can try to first run `conda install -c defaults intel-openmp -f`.
-Then try again to run the `demucs.separate` command.
-If it still doesn't work, you can try to run first `set CONDA_DLL_SEARCH_MODIFICATION_ENABLE=1`, then again the `demucs.separate` command and hopefully it will work 🙏.
+Then try again to run the `demucs` command.
+If it still doesn't work, you can try to run first `set CONDA_DLL_SEARCH_MODIFICATION_ENABLE=1`, then again the `demucs` command and hopefully it will work 🙏.

-If you get a permission error, please try starting the Anaconda Prompt as administrator.
+**If you get a permission error**, please try starting the Anaconda Prompt as administrator.

 [install]: https://www.anaconda.com/distribution/#windows